AriaMoradi/bypass-paywalls-chrome-clean/README.md

 For crx-installation: check for updates (in chrome://extensions).\
 For zip-installation (load unpacked/developer mode): unzip files to installation folder or use a Git(Hub)-client to clone the extension (locally).\
 You can also check for update of site rules at startup (opt-in); only available until about 10 days after fix-release.\
-For new sites you also have to opt-in to custom sites/request permissions for new domains (or wait for new release).
+For new sites you also have to opt-in to custom sites/request host permissions for new domains (or wait for new release).

 ### Troubleshooting
 * If a site doesn't work, first try to turn off your adblocker (or other extension) and refresh page.